-Some evidence supports how folic acid aids the immune system by acting as an anti-oxidant.
-It helps scrub the free radicals in your blood stream which have potential to cause various types of cancer.
+Some evidence supports how folic acid aids the immune system by acting as an antioxidant.
+It helps scrub the free radicals in your bloodstream which have the potential to cause various types of cancer.

-It has potential for treating a myriad of other conditions such as autism, infertility and vision loss.
-13
+It has the prospect of treating a myriad of other conditions such as autism, infertility, and vision loss.

 Is Cream of Wheat Good for Diabetics?

-The vitamin D and B1 content of this food suggests it is helpful for diabetics.
-Between insulin regulation and pain treatment, there is potential to answer, “is Cream of Wheat healthy for diabetics?”
+The vitamin D and B1 content of Cream of Wheat suggest it is helpful for diabetics.
+Between insulin regulation and pain treatment, there is potential that diabetics can find comfort from eating Cream of Wheat.

 However, there are two prominent components of this cereal that may give you pause.
-They are: 28g of carbs with 13g of them being sugars.
+They are 28g of carbs with 13g of them being sugars.
 As experts suggest diabetic women consume fewer than 25g and men 37.5g at most, you may want to adjust your diet accordingly.
-14

-You can eat Cream of Wheat safely as a diabetic, as long as you take the number of carbohydrates into consideration for the rest of your meals that day.
-Besides, the addition of the vitamin D may help regulate how your body addresses those sugars.
+You can eat Cream of Wheat safely as a diabetic, as long as you take the number of carbohydrates into consideration for the rest of your meals.
+Besides, the addition of vitamin D may help regulate how your body addresses those sugars.